Secure payment methods may include credit cards, digital wallets, ACHs, and prepaid cards. Less secure methods include cash and debit transactions.

-From ordering groceries to booking travel, these days people can make quick and seamless purchases with just a few clicks.
-But as transactions move from physical card swipes to digital keystrokes, making secure payments is increasingly important.
+From ordering groceries to booking travel abroad, people can now make quick and seamless purchases with just a few clicks.

 In this article, learn about online payment security, including:

-These protocols are used to help create a safe environment for transmitting sensitive information.
-The two layers work via a process called the TLS/SSL handshake, which can establish a secure connection and allow for encrypted data transmission.
+They work as two layers helping create a safe environment for transmitting sensitive information via the "TLS/SSL handshake."
+This process can establish a secure connection and allow for encrypted data transmission.

 Websites using these protocols can usually be identified by the "https://" in the URL and often display a padlock symbol in the browser's address bar.